zchee/neovim-wiki/Introduction.md

 [libuv]: https://github.com/joyent/libuv

-<a name="plugins"></a>
 ### New plugin architecture

 All code supporting embedded scripting language interpreters will be replaced by a new plugin system that will support extensions written in any programming language.

-Compatibility layers will be provided for vim plugins written in some of the currently supported scripting languages such as Python or Ruby.
-Most plugins should work on neovim with little modifications, if any.
+Compatibility layers will be provided for legacy Vim plugins written in some of the currently supported scripting languages such as Python or Ruby.
+Most plugins should work on Neovim with little modifications, if any.

-This is how the new plugin system will work:
+This is how the Neovim plugin system works:

 - Plugins are long-running programs/jobs (coprocesses) that communicate with vim through stdin/stdout using msgpack-rpc or json-rpc.
-- Vim will discover and run these programs at startup, keeping two-way communication channels with each plugin through its lifetime.
+- Neovim discovers and runs these programs at startup, keeping two-way communication channels with each plugin through its lifetime.
 - Plugins will be able to listen to events and send commands to vim asynchronously.

-That shows a hypothetical conversation between neovim and a completion plugin which displays completions when the user presses Ctrl+Space.
+That shows a hypothetical conversation between Neovim and a completion plugin which displays completions when the user presses Ctrl+Space.
 The above scheme gives neovim near limitless extensibility and also improves stability as plugins will be automatically isolated from the main executable.